-Along with other spicy items, selective healthy herbs are being used to enhance the flavor and taste of vegetable, chicken, fish and lean meat dishes.
+Along with other spicy items, selective healthy herbs are being used to enhance the flavor and taste of the vegetable, chicken, fish, and lean meat dishes.

 Some herbs and plant parts like mint, and ginger are increasingly being used to flavor juices and refreshing drinks.

 Herbs carry unique anti-oxidants, essential oils, vitamins, phytosterols, and many other plants derived nutrient substances, which help equip our body to fight against germs, toxins and to boost immunity level.
 Herbs are, in fact, natural medicines in smaller dosages.

 ≻≻-Back to Home page from Healthy Herbs.